fullstack-development/developers-roadmap/backend/python/junior-2/python.md

 - What is a `magic` or `dunder` method in Python?
 - What is the purpose of `__new__` and `__init__` methods?
 - What are a `__str__` and `__repr__` methods?
 What is the difference between them?
+- What is a `Diamond inheritance` problem?
+- How `Method Resolution Order` works?

 #### Resources
 - [Object-Oriented Programming in Python](https://www.askpython.com/python/oops/object-oriented-programming-python)